Watch All 12 Courtside, insider coverage of this week in Big 12 basketball

-(NEXSTAR) – Welcome to the tip-off edition of All 12 Courtside, comprehensive coverage from the Nexstar Nation of Big 12 basketball, one of the nation’s premiere and most competitive leagues.
+Welcome to the tip-off edition of All 12 Courtside, comprehensive coverage of Big 12 basketball, one of the nation’s premiere and most competitive leagues.

 Our live coverage starts at 7:30 CST (8:30 EST).
 Use the video player above to watch.
 App users might need to CLICK HERE for a better view of the video player.